vaughnkoch/idsenv/readme.md

 ```
 git add <file>     # Add a file
-git add <dir>      # Ad
+git add <dir>      # Add a whole directory
-git add -p
+git add -p         # Selectively add parts of a file
-git commit -m "Some message"
+git commit -m "Some message"    # Commit your code
-git push origin master
+git push origin master   # Push your changes to Github
 ```

 On Github, at the top right, there's a + icon.
 Click that and choose 'New repository'.
 Use 'dotfiles' as the name.
 Make it private.
 Don't add a readme or anything else.
 Click 'Create Repository'.

 When that's done, we're going to create the dotfiles repo locally and push it to github.
 In Terminal: